 Upon graduation from Ibadan, Clark took up an appointment as an Information Officer at the Western Nigeria Ministry of Information, Ibadan.
 He also had a brief stint at the Express Group of Newspapers in Lagos as Features Editor and Editorial Writer.
 From the Express, Clark proceeded to Princeton in the United States of America, as a Parvin Fellow.
-It was at Princeton that he wrote The Masquerade, a sequel to Song of A goat.
-He also wrote The Raft and America their America, his account of that year abroad.
+It was at Princeton their America, his account of that year abroad.
 He returned to Nigeria in 1963 to a career in the academia as a Research Fellow in the Institute of African Studies, University of Ibadan.
 From Ibadan, he moved to the University of Lagos in 1965 where he rose to the position of Head of the English Department and Professor of English.
 He retired voluntarily from the services of the University of Lagos in 1980 as Professor of English.